Secondary Asbestos Exposure and Mesothelioma

 - Take-home asbestos exposure

 Secondary exposure and occupational asbestos exposure aren’t exclusive.
-Asbestos is a naturally forming mineral that is relevant in construction, insulation and electrical jobs.
-Secondhand vulnerability to this cancerous material often occurs due to work-related exposure.
+Asbestos is a naturally forming mineral used in construction, insulation and electrical jobs.
+Secondhand vulnerability is linked to a family member or friend’s work with asbestos.

 Examples of Secondary Asbestos Exposure

 Secondary exposure usually takes place in homes, between family members and friends.
-Blue-collar workers during the 20th century unknowingly brought asbestos home with them after work shifts.
-The presence of asbestos on their hair, clothes or work equipment exposed women and children to the cancerous mineral.
+Blue-collar workers during the 20th century carried asbestos home with them after work shifts.
+The presence of asbestos on their hair, clothes or work equipment exposed women and children.

 Since asbestos fibers are minuscule in size, they’re undetectable without a microscope or trained eye.
 Workers had no awareness they were bringing sharp fibers into their home.